weissi/FRLayeredNavigationController/README.md

    "FRLayeredNavigationController/" directory.

-5. While you are in Project Settings, go to "Other Linker Flags" under the "Linker" section, and add "-ObjC", "-fobjc-arc" and "-all_load" to the list of flags.
+5. While you are in Project Settings, go to "Other Linker Flags" under the "Linker" section, and add "`-ObjC`", "`-fobjc-arc`" and "`-all_load`" to the list of flags.

 6. You're ready to go.
+   Just `#import "FRLayeredNavigationController/FRLayeredNavigation.h"`
-Just #import "FRLayeredNavigationController/FRLayeredNavigation.h" anywhere you want to use FRLayeredNavigationController in your project.
+   anywhere you want to use FRLayeredNavigationController in your project.